Visiting Baga safely

 To enjoy a safe visit to this area, please:

-- wear suitable clothing and carry plenty of water
+- wear suitable clothing and carry plenty of drinking water.

-- be aware of the weather and plan for it
+- check and be aware of the weather and plan for it accordingly.

 - carry a first-aid kit and know how to use it.